micahjon/rhf-conditional-logic/README.md

 ## Future improvements

-Update `useConditionalLogic` signature to allow for single field (instead of array).
+Update `useCondition` signature to allow for single field (instead of array).
 Maybe add provider option so we only have one param?